DentalCare Logo

 Bitewing and periapical radiographs showing posterior pulp stones of varying sizes

-Bitewing and periapical radiographs showing posterior pulp stones of varying sizes.
+Bitewing (A) and periapical (B) radiographs showing posterior pulp stones of varying sizes in the maxillary and mandibular molar teeth.

-Another alteration of the pulp structures, sclerotic changes can result in complete obliteration of the pulp chamber and canals (Figures 54‑55).
-Although the etiology is unknown, total obliteration may be a result of trauma to the affected tooth.7 The calcifications are diffuse and ill-defined radiographically, with a strong association with older age.9 This process is asymptomatic and requires no treatment.
-If endodontic therapy is indicated, the calcification may present difficulty in completing the procedure.9
+Another alteration of the pulp structures, pulpal sclerosis, produces sclerotic changes that can result in complete obliteration of the pulp chamber and canals (Figures 70, 71).
+Although the etiology is unknown, total obliteration may be a result of trauma to the affected tooth.5 The calcifications are diffuse and ill-defined radiographically, with a strong association with older age.9 This process is asymptomatic and requires no treatment.
+If endodontic therapy is indicated, the calcification may present difficulty in completing the root canal procedure.9

 Periapical radiograph of pulpal sclerosis with total obliteration of pulp structures #30

-Periapical radiograph of pulpal sclerosis with total obliteration of pulp structures #30.
+Periapical radiograph of pulpal sclerosis with total obliteration of pulp structures of mandibular right molar, #30.

 Periapical radiograph of pulpal sclerosis in the mandibular anterior teeth